-Tissue culture is a process that involves exposing plant tissue to a specific regimen of nutrients, hormones, and lights under sterile, in vitro conditions to produce many new plants, each a clone of the original mother plant, over a very short period of time.
+Plant tissue culture is a process that involves exposing plant tissue to a specific regimen of nutrients, hormones, and lights under sterile, in vitro conditions to produce many new, genetically identical plants over a very short period of time.
 The technique has been commercialized for more than four decades and is being used for the vegetative propagation of millions of superior plants annually in horticulture and forestry for the last several decades.
 During this time period, plant tissue culture has effectively moved from the confines of small laboratories and has taken its place among some of the more mainstream, broad-scale techniques employed by the agriculture industry.
 It is estimated that the current global market of tissue cultured products is several billion plants annually and the demand is increasing steadily.
 Research and advancement in plant tissue culture techniques have become especially important in the agricultural community over the past ten years.